 - 4.2.1.
-The Chair of the ICB shall preside over meetings of the Board. - 4.2.2.
-If the Chair is absent, or is disqualified from participating by a conflict of interest, the Deputy Chair shall preside over meetings in the Chair's stead. - 4.2.3.
-If both the Chair and Deputy Chair are absent or disqualified from participating by a conflict of interest, then one of the non-executive members will act as deputy for the meeting or specific item as appropriate. - 4.2.4.
-The Board shall appoint a Chair to all committees and sub-committees that it has established.
-The appointed committee or sub-committee Chair will preside over the relevant meeting.
+The Chair of the ICB shall preside over meetings of the board. - 4.2.2.
+If the Chair is absent, or is disqualified from participating by a conflict of interest, then one of the non executive members will act as a deputy for the meeting or specific item as appropriate.

+4.2.3.
+The board shall appoint a Chair to all committees and subcommittees that it has established.
+The appointed committee or subcommittee Chair will preside over the relevant meeting.
 Terms of reference for committees and sub-committees will specify arrangements for occasions when the appointed Chair is absent.